The UCSF Library seeks to provide all users with:

 - Users must follow posted guidelines on the use of equipment and electronic resources, and all UC and UCSF computer use policies.
 See UCSF IT Standards and Policies.

 - Users must observe applicable intellectual property laws, including the United States Copyright Laws.

-- Covered drinks and snack foods are allowed in the library on a limited basis.
+- Covered drinks and snack foods are allowed in the library.
 See Food and Drink Policy for more details.